-- (4) any expenditure for which an Original receipt is not provided - i.
-Campaign expenditures which do not fall into categories identified in the preceding two subclauses may be approved for public financing at the discretion of the Elections Coordinator.
-Decisions by the Elections Coordinator regarding the eligibility of campaign expenditures for public financing may be appealed to the Election Board. - j.
+- j-l.
 In the event that physical campaign materials belonging to a candidate or measure sponsor are intentionally tampered with (as defined by Section 3, Cl.
-III (k)), the candidate can, with the Elections Coordinator's permission, report this item as a \$0.00 expense on their financial disclosure statement.

-k.
-Recycled materials used for campaign purposes must be reported on financial disclosure statements at a fair price established by the Elections Coordinator. |
+III (k)), the candidate can, with the Elections Coordinator's permission, report this item as a \$0.00 expense on their financial disclosure statement. - Recycled materials used for campaign purposes must be reported on financial disclosure statements at a fair price established by the Elections Coordinator.